gnart-gnart/roster-royals/README.md

    You will need a `.env` file with the necessary environment variables.
 This file is not included in the repository for security reasons.
 Please contact the project maintainer to obtain it.

+   **Note**: In the `.env` file, there are a couple of places to change URLs depending on whether you are testing locally or on the DigitalOcean droplet.
+For most people, testing locally will be the default, so you don't need to worry about this unless deploying to production.

 3. **Build and Run the Application**

    Use Docker Compose to build and run the application: